IPNL-POLYU/pyrtklib/readme.md

 ## News

+### 2023.11.07 v0.2.4 Update the rtklib to 2.4.3 b34

+I found that there is a more recent branch on rtklib, thus I update the rtklib to 2.4.3 b34.

+* The support number of Beidou up to 63
+* No implementation functions are deleted.
+I don't know why they remain in the source code.
+  * readfcb
+  * init_cmr
+  * free_cmr
+  * update_cmr

 ### 2023.11.05 v0.2.3 Bug fix and code optimization

 This version contains follow updates:

 1. Using template binding functions to replace binding macros.
-2. Arr1Dchar now has an own constructor to be constructed from a python string.
+2. Arr1Dchar now has an own constructor and can be constructed from a python string.
    ```python
    output_path = Arr1Dchar("pyexample_output.txt")
    ```